ZPears/WP-Article-Feeder-Plugin/README.md

 WP-Article-Feeder-Plugin
 ========================

 A plugin for Wordpress that takes article links via an RSS feed and styles them for the user.
+Doesn't work much yet.